lip6-lisp/data-plane/README.md

     	or

     	#make buildkernel KERNCONF=OPENLISP_KERNEL -j n
-        **replace n with the number of cpu you have to speed up the compilation process.**
+        **replace n with the number of CPU you have to speed up the compilation process.**

     	#make installkernel KERNCONF=OPENLISP_KERNEL